tpayne/devops-coord-framework/README.md

 CIFramework Class
 -----------------
-The CIFramework class is provided to control your CI process and has the following methods...
+The CIFramework class is provided to control your CI process and has the following methods: -

 >| Method | Description |
 >| ------ | ----------- |